techcommdude/gfarnell/docs/html/_sources/Demoapplications.md.txt

 A screencast of the project can be found here: <a href="https://img.youtube.com/vi/mnw06wUITk8/0.jpg" target="_blank" rel="noopener">https://youtu.be/mnw06wUITk8</a> -->

-A screencast of the project can be found here:
+A screencast of the project is available on YouTube:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=mnw06wUITk8
 " target="_blank"><img src="_static/Network.gif"